 |Velocity Product Torque||Joint torques that cancel velocity-induced forces|

-Model structure and specific components of a rigid body tree robot model
+Explore the structure and specific components of a rigid body tree robot model.

 This example goes through the process of building a robot step by step, showing you the different robot components and how functions are called to build it.